 Yeti Airlines Logo

-Nepal Airlines uses a logo in which the main element is the footprint of Yeti, a mythical snowman.
-The print consists of seven geometric shapes: two indeterminate shapes for the main part of the foot and five round shapes for the toes.
-These figures are placed in a large green circle and are complemented by a yellow flag with a parallel line extending beyond this background.
+Nepal Airlines features a logo whose main element is the footprint of Yeti, a mythical snowman.
+The footprint consists of seven geometric shapes: two indeterminate shapes form the main part of the foot, and five round shapes represent the toes.
+These figures are set within a large green circle, complemented by a yellow flag with a parallel line extending beyond the background.
 The ends of the lines are pointed.
-On the right side is the name of the company – businesslike, strict, devoid of artistic frills.
-The inscription is in bold letters with serifs.
-The font is mostly lowercase, except for the initial letters of each word.
+On the right side is the company’s name, presented in a businesslike, strict manner without artistic frills.
+The inscription appears in bold letters with serifs, using a font that is mostly lowercase, except for the initial letters of each word.

-The use of the Yeti footprint as a central element emphasizes the cultural and geographical roots of the airline, drawing attention to the mystery and enigma of Nepal.
-The geometric design of the footprint combines both traditional folklore and modern aesthetics.
-The green circle and yellow flag symbolize safety and environmental friendliness, while the business font used for the company name speaks of professionalism and reliability.
-The pointed ends of the lines give dynamism, implying movement and direction.
+The Yeti footprint’s use as a central element emphasizes the airline’s cultural and geographical roots, drawing attention to Nepal’s mystery and enigma.
+The footprint’s geometric design merges traditional folklore with modern aesthetics.
+The green circle and yellow flag symbolize safety and environmental friendliness.
+The business font used for the company name conveys professionalism and reliability.
+The pointed ends of the lines imply dynamism, suggesting movement and direction.